On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Frames comparison and conclusions

 \section{Frames comparison and conclusions}

-Now, we will investigate correspondence between asymptotic states in the Jordan frame formulation of the theory and the conformally transformed Einstein frame formulation.
+Now, we will investigate the correspondence between asymptotic states in the Jordan frame formulation of the theory and its conformally transformed Einstein frame counterpart.
 The conformal transformation between metric tensors is given by